UMD: A Globally Connected University

 - F-1 Students on OPT must have reported an employer to iTerp.

-Process to request a Travel Signature if you cannot drop off the I-20 to ISSS in person:
+▶ Process to request a Travel Signature if you are on OPT:

 Re-entering the US: